-The Foundations of Medicine Course provides students with the fundamental knowledge to become effective clinician-scientists.
+The Core Principles of Medicine Course provides students with the fundamental knowledge to become effective clinician-scientists.
 During the first 18 months of medical school, this course guides students through physiology and pathophysiology, ensuring that students are familiar with the mechanism of disease.
-In effect, this course contains what most medical educators would consider the “traditional basic science” curriculum for undergraduate medical education.
+In effect, this course contains what most medical educators would consider the bulk of the “traditional basic science” curriculum for undergraduate medical education.

-Musculoskeletal Disease and Director of Foundations of Medicine, Pamela Rosenthal, MD
+Director of Core Principles of Medicine, Pamela Rosenthal, MD

 2. Practice of Medicine (POM)

 C21 has led to a major restructuring of the pre-clerkship courses.
-In a coordinated undertaking intended to introduce students to clinical medicine, POM now encompasses the following previous courses: Introduction to Bedside Diagnosis (IBD), Conversations in Medicine, and Patient Physician and Society 1 & 2.
-POM also includes Patient-based Longitudinal Ambulatory Clinical Experience (PLACE), which is a new longitudinal patient experience for students.
-This 18 month course stresses medical interviewing, patient education and counseling, cultural competency, physical diagnosis, population health, clinical epidemiology and medical decision-making.
-Faculty leadership for POM includes Drs.
-Ruth Crowe, Beno Oppenheimer and Jennifer Adams.
+In a coordinated undertaking intended to introduce students to clinical medicine, This 18 month course stresses medical interviewing, patient education and counseling, cultural competency, physical diagnosis, population health, clinical epidemiology and communication.

 3. Core Medicine Clerkship